isabella232/bas-style-kit-jekyll-theme/README.md

 ### Jekyll config options

 The Jekyll Data plugin is used to set config options within sites that use this theme.
-For this to work the site still needs to call the Data plugin.

-**Note:** Make sure to document which config options are set by this theme, especially conventional options.
+Make sure to document which config options are set by this theme.

 ### Ruby Gem